zubyj/leetcode-explained/README.md

 ### Installation

-You can install the extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/leetcode-explained/cofoinjfjcpgcjiinjhcpomcjoalijbe).

-Alternatively, you can manually install the extension:

-1. Download the latest version of the extension from the [releases](./build) directory as a zip file.
-2. Unzip the downloaded file into a directory.
+1. Clone the repository
+2. ``` npm install ```
-3. Open Google Chrome and navigate to chrome://extensions.
+3. Open Google Chrome and navigate to chrome://extensions in the search bar.
 4. Enable "Developer mode" (top right corner).
-5. Click on "Load unpacked" and navigate to the unzipped extension directory, then click "Select".
+5. Click on "Load unpacked" and navigate to the extension directory, then click "Select".
 6. Pin the extension.
 You should now see the extension icon next to the address bar.

+Now you can test the latest dev version and contribute new features!

 ### Screenshots